open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

     ```

     If there are no listeners interested in this activity, the activity above
     will be null.
+This happens when the final application does not enable
+    OpenTelemetry, or when OpenTelemetry samplers chose not to sample this
-Ensure that all subsequent calls using this activity is
+    activity..
+Ensure that all subsequent calls using this activity is protected
-    protected with a null check.
+    with a null check.

 4. Populate activity with tags following the [OpenTelemetry semantic
    conventions](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions).
    It is highly recommended to check `activity.IsAllDataRequested`, before
-   populating any tags which are not readily available.
+   populating any tags which are not readily available. `IsAllDataRequested` is same as [Span.IsRecording](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#isrecording) and will be false when samplers decide to not record the activity, and this can be used to avoid any expensive operation to retrieve tags.

     ```csharp
     activity?.SetTag("http.method", "GET");
-    if (activity?.IsAllDataRequested ?? false)
+    if (activity != null && activity.IsAllDataRequested == true)
     {
         activity.SetTag("http.url", "http://www.mywebsite.com");
     }